katanaml/katana-skipper/README.md

 # thinking

-Machine learning made easy and open source 💗⚡
+One stop shop for machine learning. simple, flexible and open source 💗⚡

 The following are supported: